usnistgov/pyPRISM/docs/examples.rst

 scripts that were used to create all of the case-studies in the following paper:

     1. Martin, T.B.; Gartner, T.E.
-III;  Jones, R.L.; Snyder, C.R.; Jayaraman, A.; pyPRISM: A Computational Tool for Polymer Liquid State Theory Calculations (to be submitted)
+III; Jones, R.L.; Snyder, C.R.; Jayaraman, A.; pyPRISM: A Computational Tool for Liquid State Theory Calculations of Macromolecular Materials. (to be submitted)